 Early detection is crucial to successfully fighting breast cancer, as a delayed diagnosis can greatly diminish the chances of survival.

 At Kline & Specter, PC, we understand how distressing it can be when a doctor’s medical negligence leads to serious injury or even death to you or a loved one.
-With more than 40 lawyers, five of whom are also doctors, the most of any law firm in the nation, we can help with breast cancer cases.
+With 50 lawyers, five of whom are also doctors, the most of any law firm in the nation, we can help with breast cancer cases.
 Our attorneys have won numerous major verdicts and settlements in cancer cases.

 What Compensation Is Available for Breast Cancer Negligence Cases?